adrianb93/mixable/README.md

 }
 ```

-You can also keep the macroables inside the class which uses the `Mixin` trait if you wish to do so.
+You can also keep the Macroables inside the class which uses the `Mixin` trait.
 All you would need to do in `AppServiceProvider` is:

 ```php
 public function register()